jimmyhuang007/TimeSheet-App/README.md

 # TimeSheet-App

-**Summary**** :
+**Summary** :

 The timesheet application is application designed for employees to process time reporting procedure more efficiently and effectively.
-The application was referred to, during the development phase, as project D where the D stands for digitize.
-Due the size of the project, a complete file is provided with all necessary documents.
 This technical guide severs to provide an explanation regarding the setup as well as the logics behind the application.

 **Configuration** :